The purpose of dental implants:

-The purpose of dental implants is to restore the mouth as closely as possible to its natural state.
+The main purpose is to restore the mouth as closely as possible to its natural state.
 Through surgery, a lost tooth or teeth is replaced so that it will look, fit, feel and function like natural teeth.
 Although it is not the cheapest dental option available, it is a one-time investment that will provide you with a beautiful natural smile and teeth that will never decay.

 With dental implants, there are several advantages.
 Nothing in your mouth will look or feel artificial, so you will have a beautiful, natural-looking smile!
 Eating is totally comfortable and you don’t have to avoid any food types, so you will enjoy much better quality of life.
 Dental implants also do not impact on your speech and they can be cleaned in the same way that you clean the rest of your teeth.

 There are other very important benefits to dental implants too.
 Dental implants prevent bone resorption (a process where bone is broken down) of the jaw, resulting in your facial features remaining intact.
 Bone resorption when teeth are lost, cause your facial features to change – and dental implants will prevent this from happening.
 They also do not compromise adjacent teeth.